MicrosoftDocs/architecture-center/docs/example-scenario/ai/deploy-real-time-machine-learning-model-application-ui-content.md

 The ability to rapidly prototype and validate an AI application in a real-world setting is important to a fail-fast approach.

-- **Machine Learning: a machine learning toolkit for all skill levels**:
+- **Machine Learning: a machine learning toolkit for all skill levels**
   - Supports no-code to fully coded machine learning development
   - Has a flexible, low-code GUI
   - Enables users to rapidly source and prep data